-The trucking pioneer, who will turn 102 years old Oct.
+The trucking pioneer, who turned 102 years old Oct.
 24, 2021, has seen the industry unfold from all vantage points in the years since.

 “Dad was a guy that really knew how to treat his sons,” said Gene.
 “He would challenge them to learn what he was doing.”